lovesh/signature-schemes/delg_cred_cdd/README.md

      The `commitment` method results in `AttributeTokenComm` object which can be converted to bytes by calling `to_bytes` so that those bytes can be used in challenge computation.
 Or for testing, `AttributeToken::gen_challenge` can be used that takes `AttributeTokenComm`
    - To generate response, call the `response`.
    - The verifies with then call `AttributeToken::reconstruct_commitment` to reconstruct the commitment that the prover would have created.
 He can now hash it into the challenge to compare with the prover's challenge.
+   - Commitment computation can be sped up by using precomputation of some of the pairings.
+Precomputation can be done on the setup parameters which can be used for computing commitments involving any `CredChain` or it can be done on signatures as well which makes those precomputations relevant to that `CredChain` only.
+    Thus the commitment can be created using 3 methods, either `AttributeToken::commitment` that does not accept any precomputation, `AttributeToken::commitment_with_precomputation_on_setup_params` that only accepts precomputation done on setup params (using `PrecompOnSetupParams::new`) and
+    `AttributeToken::commitment_with_precomputation` that accepts precomputation done on setup params (using `PrecompOnSetupParams::new`) and on `CredChain` using `PrecompOnCredChain::new`

 Refer the tests to for details of the API.